Course fees (2018/19 entry)

 Entry requirements (Home)

-You should have a minimum 2:2 Honours degree (2:1 preferred), or equivalent.
+You should have a minimum 2:2 Honours degree (2:1 preferred), or equivalent in a relevant subject.

 If you do not have formal qualifications but do have significant, appropriate work/life experience, you are also encouraged to apply.